Rahul-RB/Suffix-Tree/README.md

  Creating 'n' trees, one for each document: 2.5846 seconds.

 ### Question 1:
- Searching common string ‘one’ on single GST: 0.001463 seconds.
+ Searching common string ‘one’ on single GST: 0.001463 seconds.<br>
  String “and thus addressed the Crow” on single GST: 0.0001406 seconds.

 ### Question 2:
-Searching ‘charger’: 0.0303 seconds.
+Searching ‘charger’: 0.0303 seconds.<br>
 Searching ‘it would be as if I should beg every Dog’: 1.2362 seconds.

 ### Question 3:
-Searching default string “it would be as if I should beg every Dog”: 2.12736 seconds.
+Searching default string “it would be as if I should beg every Dog”: 2.12736 seconds.<br>
 Searching custom string “charger”: 0.06277 seconds.

 # File Structure: